MahdiDavoodi/Sievere/README.md

 ![](media/Sievere.jpg)
 ## Hello friend!

-*It's me, the developer.
-I'm so glad that you are reading this now.
+*I'm so glad that you are reading this now.
 Currently, I am learning Android development and I am getting better day by day.
 I will try to implement every new and useful thing that I learn.
 If I want to make this short, Sievere is an app for you, by you!
 It means you can say what you want (with creating issues) to see in future updates so I will start working on it.*

 *You can see my [TODO list](https://trello.com/b/L6bRU2oF/android-music-player) down below to know what you probably see in the next version!*